Hartmut Neven: Face recognition, avatars and face filters

 Neven co-founded two companies, Eyematic for which he served as CTO and Neven Vision which he initially led as CEO.
 At Eyematic he developed face recognition technology and real-time facial feature analysis for avatar animation.
 Teams led by Neven have repeatedly won top scores in government sponsored tests designed to determine the most accurate face recognition software.
 Face filters, now ubiquitous on mobile phones, were launched for the first time by Neven Vision on the networks of NTT DoCoMo and Vodafone Japan in 2003.

 Neven Vision also pioneered mobile visual search for camera phones.
 Neven Vision was acquired by Google in 2006.

 Object recognition and adversarial images

-At Google he managed teams responsible for advancing Google's visual search technologies and was the engineering manager for Google Goggles.
+At Google he managed teams responsible for advancing Google's visual search technologies.
+His team launched Google Goggles now Google Lens.
 The concept of adversarial patterns originated in his group when he tasked Christian Szegedy with a project to modify the pixel inputs of a deep neural network to lower the activity of select output nodes.
 The motivation was to use this technique for object localization which did not work out.
 But the idea gave rise to the fields of adversarial learning and DeepDream art.
 In 2013 his optical character recognition team won the ICDAR Robust Reading Competition by a wide margin and in 2014 the object recognition team won the ImageNet challenge.